realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 Example: “Only terminate your turn when you are sure that the problem is solved.”

+#### 2. Tool-Calling

+Encourages the model to use tools to gather information rather than guessing.

+Reduces hallucinations and improves accuracy.

+Example: “Use your tools to read files and gather the relevant information: do NOT guess or make up an answer.”

 ### 🛠️ Tool Usage Best Practices

 - Use the tools field in API requests rather than injecting tool descriptions manually.